 - Evangelism and discipleship programs with the International Church of Evangelicals in Leuven, Belgium.

-- Visiting professor at Zaporozhye Bible College and Seminary, Zaporozhye, Ukraine
+- Coordinator of the Master of Theology Program at Zaporozhye Bible Seminary, Zaporozhye, Ukraine

 Academic Papers and Published Works